Sidaril/NexusLogistics/README.md

 4. Build the solution.
 The `NexusLogistics.dll` will be generated in the `bin/Debug` or `bin/Release` folder.

 ## Changelog

+### Version 1.2.0
+* **UI Overhaul:** The Remote Storage window has been updated to provide a more intuitive and visually informative display of item proliferation.
+    * The "Inc Points" column has been replaced with a "Proliferation" column.
+    * The proliferation level of an item is now displayed with color-coded text that matches the in-game proliferator colors (Orange for Mk1, Green for Mk2, Blue for Mk3).
+    * For items that are not fully proliferated to the next tier, a percentage now indicates their progress, e.g., "Mk 1 (50%)".
+* **Code Refactor:** The underlying logic for calculating and displaying proliferation status has been refactored to be more robust, accurate, and easier to maintain.

 ### Version 1.1.1
 * **UI Polish:** The main options window has been made wider to prevent cramping, and a vertical scrollbar has been added to automatically handle content that overflows the window height.
 This ensures all options, including the fuel selection grid, are fully visible and accessible.